Kanzuri: Myoko’s Versatile Fermented Seasoning Paste

 - Use Kanzuri paste, instead of Wasabi, when eating Sashimi

 - Kanzuri can be used as a seasoning/condiment for grilled foods such as Yakitori chicken skewers

-- Kanzuri is often used as a condiment for simmered foods like Oden hot-pot
+- Kanzuri is often used as a condiment for simmered dishes like Oden hot-pot

-Myoko’s Kanzuri paste is available at almost any supermarket in Niigata and can also be bought on online shopping sites like Amazon.
-If you are interested in the Japanese fermented seasoning, please note that
+Myoko’s Kanzuri paste is available at many supermarkets in Niigata and can also be bought on online marketplaces like Amazon.
+If you are interested in this fermented seasoning, please note that

 - The shelf life of the unopened Kanzuri is one year at room temperature

-- After you unseal the jar, keep it in the refrigerator
+- After you unseal the jar, keep it in the fridge